mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 }
 ```

-To call custom functions inside a template, they must be
-registered with the template by calling the `Funcs` method.
-This takes a `FuncMap` which is a map
-where keys are string function names
-and the values are matching functions.

 Using `html/template` package has the same API as the `text/template` package,
 but adds escaping of strings to avoid injection attacks.

-TODO: FINISH THIS!

 ## HTTP Servers